-Raid Type
+RAID Type

-The Raid type section displays the number of raids, the type of raid (4+1 or 5+1) and the number of spare disks.
+The RAID type section displays the number of RAIDs, the type of RAID (4+1, 5+1 or 10+1) and one spare disk per RAID.
 This information cannot be modified.

-Raid Status
+RAID Status

-This section displays each raid by its number and uses a color code to display its status.
-See section "Disk Status" on page 313 for more information on the disk statuses.
+This section displays each RAID by its number and uses a color code to display its status.
+See section "Disk Status" on page 353 for more information on the disk statuses.

 When a raid is rebuilding, the percentage rebuild is displayed instead of the raid number.
 This value shows the progress of the rebuild process.
-See section "Rebuild Process" on page 41 for more information on the rebuild process.
+See section "Rebuild Process" on page 40 for more information on the rebuild process.